fesua/dual_viewer/README.md

 ### Coordinate alignment

-Two models trained on different COLMAP reconstructions live in different world coordinate systems.
-To display them from the same viewpoint, the viewer computes a similarity transform from model A's coordinate system to model B's:
+To display two models from the same viewpoint, the viewer computes a similarity transform from model A's coordinate system to model B's:

 1. **Procrustes initialization** — SVD-based alignment using corresponding camera positions from both `cameras.json` files.
-2. **Photometric refinement** — A Sim(3) residual (10 DoF: translation + 6D rotation + log-scale) is optimized on top of the Procrustes result, minimizing L1 + SSIM loss between actual rendered images.
+2. **Photometric refinement** — A Sim(3) residual (10 DoF: translation + 6D rotation + log-scale) is optimized on top of the Procrustes result, minimizing an L1 + SSIM loss between the actual rendered images.
 Gradients flow through gsplat's differentiable rasterization via the view matrix.

-The refinement includes three speed optimizations enabled by default:
+The refinement includes three speed optimizations, enabled by default:

 - **Model A pre-caching** — Model A renders are view-independent targets, so all N camera views are rendered once and cached before the optimization loop.
 - **Coarse-to-fine resolution** — Optimization starts at low resolution (1/8) and progressively increases, so early iterations are cheap.
 - **Early stopping** — Stops when the EMA loss plateaus, avoiding unnecessary iterations.